manishgautam30/webchat/README.md

 # Webchat -Application

-### Online Chat Web Application to chat hosted on local server with the defalut port number 5500
+### Online Chat Web Application to chat hosted on local server with the default port number 5500

 ## To Run Follow the steps below if you are using this code in the repository: